-Lots of support exists to help you study for a doctorate whilst managing an existing illness, learning difficulty or disability.
+Lots of support exists to help you study for a doctorate while managing an existing illness, learning difficulty or disability.
 But it’s important that you understand your legal rights as a disabled PhD student.

 This page provides a summary of the legislation that protects the rights of disabled PhD students in the UK.
-It focusses on the Equality Act, 2010.
+It focusses on the Equality Act 2010.

 If you plan to study a PhD abroad you should contact your prospective university or the ministry of education in the country where you wish to study.
-Students in the EU can also access information on policies and strategies for protecting persons with disabilities at the European Commission website.
+Students in the EU can also access information on policies and strategies for protecting people with disabilities at the European Commission website.

 The full Equality Act covers a wide range of personal circumstances.
 We’ve summarised the material that applies to the legal rights of disabled PhD students on this page.

-The Equality Act protects you against discrimination or disadvantage arising from an existing disability whilst you complete your PhD at a university in the UK.
+The Equality Act protects you against discrimination or disadvantage arising from an existing disability while you complete your PhD at a university in the UK.
 You should be admitted to your course based solely on your academic merit and the strength of your application.
 Your university should also take measures to help you overcome the effects of your disability or chronic illness.

-There are limitations to the extent of the Equality Act, however and you should be aware of these.
+There are limitations to the extent of the Equality Act, however, and you should be aware of these.

 A disability will not exempt you from fulfilling the core requirements of your PhD.
 (These include the research, submission and defence of an original doctoral thesis).